Wednesday, December 14, 2016

 By José Alberto Hermosillo

-“Elle” is a sophisticated, twisted-erotic-psychological thriller - charge with a high voltage of anxiety, desire, and animosity.
+“Elle” is a sophisticated, twisted erotic-psychological thriller charged with a high voltage of anxiety, desire, and animosity.
 It will stick with you right under the skin for a long time.

-Director Paul Verhoeven returns to his European roots with a high content of sexual deviations, perversions, and obsessions - always pushing in his films, the boundary-line beyond the imaginable.
+Director Paul Verhoeven returns to his European roots with a high content of sexual deviations, perversions, and obsessions - constantly pushing in his films the boundary-line beyond the imaginable.

 PHOTO COURTESY OF ©2016 SONY PICTURES CLASSICS